minio/docs/source/operations/install-deploy-manage/decommission-server-pool.rst

 1) Review the MinIO Deployment Topology
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :mc-cmd:`mc admin decommission` command returns a list of all
+The :mc:`mc admin decommission` command returns a list of all
 pools in the MinIO deployment:

 .. code-block:: shell